tc39/proposal-extensions/docs/extensions.md

 [Extensions](https://en.wikipedia.org/wiki/Extension_method) is a feature many programming languages introduced in recent years, especially the new languages Swift/Kotlin/Dart.

+Note: we use term "extensions" to denote "static extensions" which excludes [monkey patch](https://en.wikipedia.org/wiki/Monkey_patch).

-It allows the developers adding methods to built-in libraries and 3rd-party libraries statically and locally (not monkey patch), and also provide a new way to organize the code.
+It allows the developers adding methods to built-in libraries and 3rd-party libraries *statically* and *locally*, and also provide a new way to organize the code.
 Some programming languages already use Extensions to envlove their standard libraries.

-The main difference of Extensions of other programming languages with Extensions of JavaScript (aka. this proposal) is, this proposal use a individul operator `::` instead of overloading `.` operator, see [syntax](syntax.md) for further discussion.
-A consequence of that is this proposal has a very simple semantic of method dispatching instead of complex resolve mechanism.
+The main difference of Extensions of other programming languages with Extensions of JavaScript (aka. this proposal) is, this proposal use notation `::` instead of overloading `.`, see [syntax](syntax.md) for further discussion.
+A consequence of that is this proposal has a very simple semantic of method dispatching instead of complex resolving mechanism.

 ### History of adoption of Extensions or similar features in the programming languages